FredericoFerreiraPT/prescription-service/README.md

    - 1-2 severe symptoms → Requires Review
    - 0 severe symptoms → Not Eligible

-## TODO - Production Considerations
+## TODO - Notes and Production Considerations

-## Notes

-- **Company References**: All company names and references have been anonymized
-- **Data Persistence**: Deliberately using in-memory storage for this exercise
-- **Validation**: Focused on barebones validation, just as a starting point, production would require more exhaustive checks
+- **Repository Pattern**: Used interfaces with in-memory implementations to provide abstraction for potential database integration.
+- **DTO Separation**: Clear separation between entities and DTOs to provide API stability and validation.
+- **Simple Validation**: Validation annotations to ensure data integrity at the API boundary.
+Validation is quite simple, productionizing this would require making existing validation more exhaustive.
-- **Error Handling**: Again, just a skeleton of what it might look like, production would likely need detailed error codes and internationalization
+- **Error Handling**: Just a skeleton of what it might look like, production would likely need detailed error codes and internationalization
 - **Eligibility Logic**: At the moment, the actual code to determine if a patient is eligible lives in the ConsultationService, in one method (assessEligibility).
 In a production-ready application, this would surely be a separate service, I imagine there would be scope for far more complex analysis.
 I'm aware of this, and I put all the rudimentary logic for eligibility assessment in this method just as a sample of some possible cases.
 - AnswerDto could possibly have a boolean field for yes/no questions.
 This would need some attention/data modeling.
 - The response messages for eligibility requests should not be hardcoded.
 Especially in a scenario where internationalisation is a concern.